-Component Discussion Port Types The tank has four ports; they are typed to these three blocks: ReadSignal: Reading the fluid level; this has a property 'val' with unit 'm' ActSignal: The signal to the actuator for setting valve position LiquidFlow: The liquid flow at inlets or outlets; this has a property 'lflow' with unit 'm3/s"
+Component Discussion Port Types The tank has four Ports that are typed to these three Blocks: ReadSignal: Reading the fluid level; this has a property 'val' with unit 'm' ActSignal: The signal to the actuator for setting valve position LiquidFlow: The liquid flow at inlets or outlets; this has a property 'lflow' with unit 'm3/s"

-Block Definition Diagram

-LiquidSource: The water entering the tank must come from somewhere, therefore we have a liquid source component in the tank system, with the property flowLevel having a unit of 'm3/s'.
+wblocks wblocks ActSignal iquidFlow flow properties flow properties none act : Real flow : Real Block Definition Diagram LiquidSource: The water entering the tank must come from somewhere, therefore we have a liquid source component in the tank system, with the property flowLevel having a unit of 'm3/s'.
 A Port 'qOut' is typed to 'LiquidFlow'.
 Tank: The tanks are connected to controllers and liquid sources through Ports.

-- Each Tank has four Ports: - qIn: for input flow - qOut: for output flow - tSensor: for providing fluid level measurements - tActuator: for setting the position of the valve at the outlet of the tank - Properties: - area (unit='m2'): area of the tank, involved in the mass balance equation - h (unit = 'm'): water level, involved in the mass balance equation; its value is read by the sensor - flowGain (unit = 'm2/s'): the output flow is related to the valve position by flowGain - minV, maxV: Limits for output valve flow
+Each Tank has four Ports: qIn: for input flow qOut: for output flow tSensor: for providing fluid level measurements tActuator: for setting the position of the valve at the outlet of the tank Properties: volume (unit='m3): capacity of the tank, involved in the mass balance equation h (unit = 'm'): water level,

+involved in the mass balance

+equation; its value is read by the

+sensor

+- flowGain (unit = m^3/s'): the

+output flow is related to the valve

+position by flowGain

+- minV, maxV: Limits for output

+valve flow

-BaseController: This Block could be super of a PI Continuous Controller and PI Discrete Controller.
+BaseController: This Block could be the parent or ancestor of a PI Continuous

+Controller and PI Discrete Controller.

-- Ports:
+• Ports:

 - cIn: Input sensor level

 - cOut: Control to actuator

-- Properties:
+• Properties:

-- Ts (unit = 's'): Time period between discrete samples (not used in this example)
+- Ts (unit = 's'): Time period

+between discrete samples (not used

+in this example)

 - K: Gain factor

-- T (unit = 's'): Time constant of controller
+- T (unit = 's'): Time constant of

+controller

 - ref: reference level

-- error: difference between the reference level and the actual level of water, obtained from the sensor
+- error: difference between the

+reference level and the actual

+level of water, obtained from the

+sensor

-- outCtr: control signal to the actuator for controlling the valve position
+- outCtr: control signal to the

+actuator for controlling the valve

+position